The Mere Means Objection

 But some critics object to this.
 Frances Kamm, for example, claims:

-[T]o favor the person who can produce [extra utility] is to treat people “merely as means” since it decides against the person who cannot produce the extra utility on the grounds that he is not a means.
+To favor the person who can produce [extra utility] is to treat people “merely as means” since it decides against the person who cannot produce the extra utility on the grounds that he is not a means.
 It does not give people equal status as “ends in themselves” and, therefore, treats them unfairly.5

 In our example, the two children on the brink miss out on the medicine because—unlike the pharmacist—they are unable to save additional lives.
 While the two children together have greater intrinsic value than the pharmacist alone, the pharmacist has vastly greater instrumental value in this context, as only by saving her are we thereby able to (indirectly) save the three other children.
 And when the intrinsic values of saving these four lives are combined, it outweighs the intrinsic value of saving just two children.

 Kamm charges that, in deciding against the two children on these grounds, we would fail to give them “equal status as ends in themselves”.
 But why think this?
 As the above reasoning makes clear, the utilitarian does not ascribe any extra intrinsic value to the pharmacist.
 The pharmacist is thus not regarded as any more important as an end in herself.
 Intrinsically, or in herself, she may be regarded equally to any other individual.6 We prioritize saving her over the two children simply because we can thereby save the three other children in addition.
-The utilitarian’s disagreement with Kamm stems not from the utilitarian unfairly giving extra weight to the pharmacist, but from Kamm’s failure to give equal weight to the three children who we could save by means of saving the pharmacist.
+The utilitarian’s disagreement with Kamm stems not from the utilitarian unfairly giving extra weight to the pharmacist, but from Kamm’s failure to give equal weight to the three children we could save by means of saving the pharmacist.

 To emphasize this point, consider a variation of the case in which the pharmacist is replaced with a duplicator machine.7 Suppose you could either save the two children on the brink of death immediately, or place the medicine in a duplicator that will (after some time) produce enough medicine to save the other three severely ill children.
 In simply opting to save the larger number, the utilitarian is clearly not treating anyone as a “mere means”.
 But how could it possibly be morally worse to save the pharmacist in addition to those three children?

 That said, there are many cases in which instrumental favoritism would seem less appropriate.
 We do not want emergency room doctors to pass judgment on the social value of their patients before deciding who to save, for example.
 And there are good utilitarian reasons for this: such judgments are apt to be unreliable, distorted by all sorts of biases regarding privilege and social status, and institutionalizing them could send a harmful stigmatizing message that undermines social solidarity.
 Realistically, it seems unlikely that the minor instrumental benefits to be gained from such a policy would outweigh these significant harms.
 So utilitarians may endorse standard rules of medical ethics that disallow medical providers from considering social value in triage or when making medical allocation decisions.
 But this practical point is very different from claiming that, as a matter of principle, utilitarianism’s instrumental favoritism treats others as mere means.
-There seems no good basis for that stronger claim.
+There seems to be no good basis for that stronger claim.

 Kantian Interpretations